-All RMT train operators are welcome to attend to discuss trains issues and hear reports from seniorl reps.
-It meets at 14.00 hours on the last Thursday of each month, in Unity House, 39 Chalton Street, near Euston.
+All RMT train operators are welcome to attend to discuss trains issues and hear reports from Trains Council and Safety Council.
+It meets at 14.30 hours on the last Thursday of each month, in Unity House, 39 Chalton Street, near Euston.